National Health Interview Survey, 1978: Smoking Supplement (ICPSR 9220)

 The supplements to the Health Interview Surveys may be used independently, since they incorporate the person file data for this subset.
 The National Center for Health Statistics now refers to these supplements as current health topics.
 The data contain ampersands (&), dashes (-), and blank codes.

 A multistage probability sample was used in selecting housing units.

-Extent of Processing: ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
+1989-12-15 ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection:

 - Created online analysis version with question text.